oscarnar/rick_and_morty/README.md

 ## Installation

-- Check if you are in the stable channel of flutter SDK and the version v2.14.0 or higher.
+- Check if you are in the stable channel of flutter SDK version v2.5.0 and the dart version v2.14.0.
 [Instruction to change flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels#how-to-change-channels).

+  __NOTE: If you have a recent version, I strongly recommend to use [Flutter version manager (fvm)](https://fvm.app/es/) to change Flutter version and avoid some issues.__
 - Clone the repo
   ```sh
   git clone https://github.com/oscarnar/rick_and_morty.git